 - With your weight on your heels, push yourself back upright, squeezing through your glutes (buttock muscles) on the way up.

 - Perform 5 sets of 25 repetitions.
 Adjust this rep number if you feel you can do more at the end of each set.

 - Maintain good form by keeping your chest out and shoulders back.
 Don’t let your torso become parallel with the ground.

-- You can practice a variation on the traditional squat by widening your stance and pointing your toes outward.
+- Try a variation on this traditional squat by widening your stance and pointing your toes outward.
 This move will target the inside of your thighs.

 - Stand upright with your feet shoulder-width apart.

-- With your right leg, take a large step forward then drop your bottom down so that your back leg kisses the ground.
+- With your right leg, take a large step forward, then drop your body down so that your back leg touches the ground.

-- Push your weight down through your front heel in order to stand back upright.
+- Push down through your front heel and stand back upright.

 - Repeat the same motion with your left leg.